Winter Home Safety

 If you are frying, grilling, or broiling food, stay in the kitchen.
 Turn off the stove if you have to leave the kitchen, even if only for a short time.

 If you are simmering, baking, roasting, or boiling food, you don't have to stay in the kitchen, but you do need to stay in the home.
-Check the food regularly and use a timer to remind you that you are cooking.
+Check the food regularly and use a timer to remind you that there is something cooking.

 Keep flammable objects—pot holders, oven mitts, wooden utensils, and paper or plastic bags—away from the stovetop.
-Wear close-fitting clothing that won't drape over or touch burners while you are cooking.
+Wear close-fitting clothing that won't drape over or touch burners while cooking.

 Following these tips can help make life safer year-round, not just during the holidays.